-These task analyses are at the discretion of your instructor and they may choose the examinations you are to perform.

-Part of the task analysis process is to monitor and correct performance if repeat radiographs are required.
-A student may be given the opportunity to repeat 1 task analysis during a long semester under the following conditions:
+All task analyses are at the discretion of your clinical instructor; they may choose the examinations you are to perform.
+A component of the task analysis process is to monitor and correct performance if repeat radiographs are required.
+Students may be given the opportunity to repeat 1 task analysis during the summer semester under the following conditions:

-• Repeating the task analysis will change the student's letter grade for the semester
+- Repeating the task analysis will change the student's letter grade for the semester - Repeating the task analysis will not prohibit another student from completing the required Task Analysis.

-- Repeating the task analysis will not prohibit another student from completing the required Task Analysis. - No task analysis may be repeated after the last clinical behavior report or other date determined by the clinical instructor(s). - 2.
-Receive at least (2) Clinical Behavior Reports.
-They will demonstrate affective skills needed by a professional such as: integrity, time management, sociability, and responsibility. - 3.
-Demonstrate critical thinking, problem solving and cognitive skills on written tests.
-Students will have at least two (2) film critique assignments. - 4.
-Students will rotate through evening and weekend shifts.
-This will be evaluated using the Specialty Rotation Form. - 5.
-Complete a syllabus quiz on Blackboard to ensure the student reads the clinic syllabus.
+2. Receive at least (2) Clinical Behavior Reports.
+They will demonstrate affective skills needed by a professional such as: integrity, time management, sociability, and responsibility.

+3. Demonstrate critical thinking, problem solving and cognitive skills on written tests.
+Students will have at least two (2) film critique assignments.

+4. Students will rotate through evening and weekend shifts.
+This will be evaluated using the Specialty Rotation Form.

+5. Complete a syllabus quiz on Blackboard to ensure the student reads the clinic syllabus.